rackerlabs/encore-ui/utils/rx-page-objects/README.md

 ### Construct page objects faster.

-Assemble many of the reusable components from rx-page-objects into a easy to maintain page object.
+Assemble many of the reusable components from rx-page-objects into an easy to maintain page object.

-Great for when you already use page objects, and want to benefit from using pre-fabricated components.
+Great for when you already use page objects, and want to benefit from using prefabricated components.

 ```js
 let myHomePage = {